leodeslf/leaf/prebuild/engg/sorting_algorithms.md

 #### Bubble Sort

-A sort algorithm in where we *swap any unordered adjacent pair of items* from an edge of the array to the other.
+A sort algorithm in which we *swap any unordered adjacent pair of items* from one edge of the array to the other.
 Any time we make a swap, another scan should be made to verify if the new positioning left all items in the right place.

 ```txt
 bubble(array, n)